ThinkDataEd/curriculum/docs/unit1/lesson6.md

 ###<p style="background: black; color: white; text-align: center;">**Homework**</p>
-Ask students to examine the data in their *Food Habits Data Collection* handout ([LMR_1.8](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_6.0/IDS_LMR_Unit 1_v_6.0/LMR_1.8_Food Habits Data Collection.pdf)) and to generate two simple and two complex statistical questions that they think can be answered by the data they collected.
+Ask students to examine the data in their *Food Habits Data Collection* handout ([LMR_1.8](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_6.0/IDS_LMR_Unit 1_v_6.0/LMR_1.8_Food Habits Data Collection.pdf)) and to generate two simple and two complex statistical investigativequestions that they think can be answered by the data they collected.
 A simple statistical question involves one variable, whereas a complex statistical question involves two or more variables.